This section describes legislation in Australia that bans smoking and/or vaping in public spaces, including:

 Since 1 February 2017, smoking has also been banned within 10 metres of in-use campsites and any public facilities such as picnic tables, toilet blocks, barbecues, visitor information centres, shelters, jetties and boat ramps.

-As noted further above, from 1 July 2006 outdoor eating or drinking places in Queensland were also declared smokefree. xlii An outdoor eating or drinking place is defined as any unenclosed area where customers may consume food or drink provided by an on-site food service. xliii An outdoor smoking area can be provided as long as no food or drink sold by the on-site food service is provided or consumed in the area, and the area is not within 5 metres of a public building entrance.
-Pubs, clubs and casinos may designate up to 50 per cent of the licensed outdoor area of their premises as a designated outdoor smoking area. xliv
+As noted above, from 1 July 2006 outdoor eating or drinking places in Queensland were declared smokefree.58 An outdoor eating or drinking place is defined as any unenclosed area where customers may consume food or drink provided by an on-site food service.59 An outdoor smoking area can be provided as long as no food or drink sold by the on-site food service is provided or consumed in the area, and the area is not within 5 metres of a public building entrance.
+Pubs, clubs and casinos may designate up to 50 per cent of the licensed outdoor area of their premises as a designated outdoor smoking area.60

 15.7.5.3 Definition of an enclosed and outdoor area